 WHAT DOES A CONSTRUCTION PROJECT MANAGER DO?

-Published: August 7, 2024 - The Construction Project Manager ensures projects are completed on time and within budget, aligning with contractual plans and specifications.
-Responsibilities include evaluating contractor suggestions, reviewing progress schedules, and ensuring compliance with operation and maintenance standards.
-The role demands a thorough understanding of engineering principles to make informed decisions on contract documents, resolve discrepancies, and oversee all project-related administrative duties.
+Updated: May 28, 2025 - The Construction Project Manager ensures projects are completed on time and within budget, aligning with contractual plans and specifications.
+This responsibility includes evaluating contractor suggestions, reviewing progress schedules, and ensuring compliance with operation and maintenance standards.
+The manager has a thorough understanding of engineering principles to make informed decisions on contract documents, resolve discrepancies, and oversee all project-related administrative duties.

 A Review of Professional Skills and Functions for Construction Project Manager